kaazing/universal-client/javascript/README.md

 - Install NodeJS - please refer to the [NodeJS downloads page][9] for the installer that is appropriate for your OS
 - Update npm
 	`sudo npm update npm -g`

-- Install bower:
+- Install bower
 	`sudo npm install -g bower`

-- Install Kaazing Universal Javascript client libraries `bower install kaazing-javascript-univeral-client`
+- Install Kaazing Universal Javascript client libraries
+	`bower install kaazing-javascript-univeral-client`

 __Note__: If you used prior versions of the library you may want to clean bower cache by running:
 	`bower cache clean`

 #### Using the library